 Finish this style off with Unite Second Day – use this on dry hair as it works great for updos.
 Bonus tip: use an old, clean toothbrush to calm flyaways.

 Before creating the braid, Angie used Unite Lazer Straight Shampoo & Conditioner.
 Why?
 It gives weightless shine, is colour safe and tames frizz.
 Then she worked Unite U Oil through the damp strands to reduce blow drying time, extend colour life and provide thermal protection.

 Get creative and use braids to jazz up a ponytail or bun!
 They are a great way to keep finer, shorter hairs around your face tied back.

 Keep shorter styles from falling into your eyes with pomade or paste.
 This dry shampoo paste from Redken works as a styler with oil absorption to make 2nd and 3rd day hair look fresh with easy, undone texture.

 Just work the product in with your hands, scrunching and concentrating on the roots.
 For extra hold spritz with hairspray lightly.

 For bangs that don't tuck behind your ears, or aren't quite long enough to put up into a half-up style, accessorize!

-Bobby pins, embellished pins, headbands and hair scarves are all your friend!
+Bobby pins, clips, headbands and hair scarves are all your friend!
 Here are some fun ways to keep bangs pulled back and out of the way.

 While these hairstyles won't keep you from biting your fingernails, rubbing your eyes, or leaning on your hand, hopefully they will help by keeping your hair pulled back and out of the way.
 Remember to keep your hands clean and practise, practise, practise not touching your face until it becomes a new habit.